Retrograde Alopecia

 • Hairline recession at the sides of the scalp.
 Your hairline may move upward on the sides, creating a higher boundary of hair growth.

 • Loss of density in affected areas.
-Hair in the impacted regions may appear less voluminous, with noticeable thinning over time as more fine hair grows and less normal hair grows.
+Hair in the affected regions may appear less voluminous, with noticeable thinning over time as finer hair grows.

 • Uniform or patchy progression.
 While retrograde alopecia progression may occur evenly, some individuals might experience patchy thinning at the nape or sides.